RJPearson94/terraform-provider-twilio/docs/resources/chat_user.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID associated with the user.
+- `service_sid` - (Mandatory) The service SID to associate the user with.
 Changing this forces a new resource to be created
 - `identity` - (Mandatory) The identity of the user.
 Changing this forces a new resource to be created
 - `attributes` - (Optional) JSON string of user attributes
 - `friendly_name` - (Optional) The friendly name of the user
-- `role_sid` - (Optional) The SID of the role associated with the user
+- `role_sid` - (Optional) The SID of the role to associate with the user

 ## Attributes Reference